-“EPI has been passionately committed to advancing the printmaking process as dynamic and relevant art form for purposes of cultural and creative engagement.
+“EPI has been passionately committed to advancing the printmaking process as a dynamic and relevant art form for purposes of cultural and creative engagement.
 The inherent nature of the printmaking medium encourages a communal participation by artists and students alike.
 EPI uses traditional printmaking techniques in concert with experimental approaches as a means of expanding our visual language.
 This approach to image making offers us a perfect metaphor in a world of dynamic and diverse values and perspectives.”

 —Curlee Raven Holton, David M. ’70 and Linda Roth Professor of Art; Director of the Experimental Printmaking Institute